lumeland/blog/posts/lume-cms-0.13.0.md

 ```

 With this configuration, all users can edit the countries, but cannot create,
-delete or rename files.
+delete, or rename files.
 In version 0.13.0, we can override this configuration
 for some users:

 ```js